user411/bitcoin-s/docs/tor/tor.md

 Alternatively, you can manually create a tor hidden service.

 You can also manually configure your node to be reachable from the Tor network.
-Add these lines to your `/etc/tor/torrc` (or equivalent config file):
+Add these lines to your `/etc/tor/torrc` (or equivalent config file, mac is located at `/opt/homebrew/etc/tor/torcc`):

 ```
     HiddenServiceDir /var/lib/tor/dlc-service/